smth-to-smb/owncloud_quickstart/readme.md

-# Quickstart for Installing and Using Owncloud
+# ownCloud quickstart guide

 ## Introduction

-owncloud is a cloud collaboration platform which can be deployed on your server facilities.
-The main purpose of using ownCloud is to share files between colleagues.
+ownCloud is a cloud collaboration platform which can be deployed on your server facilities.
+The main purpose of using ownCloud is to share files and directories.

 This Quickstart explains how to deploy Owncloud on a server and use it.